Our Safety Policy…

 4: Safe bike.
 Check your bike thoroughly and frequently.
 Check the brake pads and rims.
 If your bike is dropped or crashed, check it carefully or have it inspected by an expert.
 Sometimes slow punctures appear overnight, check your tyre pressures before you ride.
 Tri bars may be fitted but not to be used during group riding.
 Be familiar with the use of pedal cleats.
 A winter bike with full length mudguards is a good idea and a courtesy to other riders in wet weather.
 British Cycling advice on checking your bike: HERE

 5: Clothing essentials.
-Gloves or mitts matter, the slowest tumble onto gravel can cause injury.
+Gloves or mitts are essential, the slowest tumble onto gravel can be very painful.
 Eye protection is essential, an insect or grit in your eye could cause a crash.
-Carry a rain jacket, even if rain isn’t forecast; if you’re stranded, you’ll be warmer with a rain jacket or gilet.
+Carry a rain jacket, even if rain isn’t forecast – if you’re stranded, you’ll be warmer with a rain jacket or gilet.
 If in doubt, wear too much, you can always take it off.

 6: Punctures and mechanical problems.
 Carry two spare inner tubes, tyre levers, a pump or CO2 inflator.
 Practice changing a tube at home.
 Carry a multi-tool and learn how it works.
-‘Slime Filled’ self repairing inner tubes can save a lot of time: HERE
+‘Slime Filled’ self repairing inner tubes ‘fix’ most punctures, particularly in winter: HERE

 7: Food and drink.
 Eat well before you ride.
 Always carry a drink and snack.
 Also carry some cash.
 And never drop litter, gel wrappers or leave old inner tubes at the roadside!